Disgruntled/AWSpermissionChecker/readme.md

 rdk deploy permissionChecker
 ```

-rdk deployment assumes that you have sufficient permissions and a properly setup environment. if any doubts, please refer to the RDK manual.
+rdk deployment assumes that you have sufficient permissions and a properly setup environment.
+If any doubts, please refer to the RDK manual.

 ### Permissions for the lambda function

-By chance, the default rdk entitlement creasted for lambda functions is almost perfectly least privileged.
+By chance, the default rdk entitlement created for lambda functions is almost perfectly least privileged.
 It will use the below, except with STS:AssumeRole on resource *, which is actually something we'd consider a risky entitlement.
 This IAM policy is sufficient for the rule to run, and with no further intervention you'll get the below policy with sts:assumerole * attached as an inline-policy to your lambda role.

 Some release down the road will use support creating this as a managed policy and handle it for you.
+Do note that if manually configuring, and using a lambda zip file, you need to update the bucket ARN in Sid 1.

 ```json
 {